genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

   },
 ```

-Since our backend is running locally, we set the API_HOST to localhost.
+Since our back end is running locally, we set the `API_HOST` to localhost.
 The **/gwf/** path is a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) configured in a nginx web server running on the server (a WSL instance in our case).

-Essentially, the frontend will be connecting to the backend through a websocket to **localhost/gwf** which in turn will, internally, ***proxy pass*** the connection to an internal Genesis process called GENESIS_ROUTER that contains a web socket adapter able to communicate with other Genesis processes such as data servers, request servers, event handlers etc. Think of this as a gateway from the frontend to all services on the backend.
+Essentially, the front end will connect to the back end through a websocket to **localhost/gwf**, which in turn will, internally, ***proxy pass*** the connection to an internal Genesis process called GENESIS_ROUTER.
+This contains a web socket adapter able to communicate with other Genesis processes, such as Data Servers, Request Servers, Event Handlers, etc. Think of this as a gateway from the front end to all services on the back end.

-Alternatively, you can connect to **ws://localhost:9064** to bypass the proxy, but this is not encouraged for some reasons such as potential firewall issues.
+Alternatively, you can connect to **ws://localhost:9064** to bypass the proxy, but this is not encouraged - it could cause firewall issues.

 :::tip
 On your WSL server, the nginx configuration is at /etc/nginx/nginx.conf.